hamzah1432/cpp/README.md

 ### Exercise 01: PhoneBook

 A simple phonebook application that stores and manages contact information.

+**Flow & Structure**
+- `main` instantiates a `PhoneBook` then hands control to `commandLoop`.
+- `commandLoop` continuously reads a command line and dispatches it to `addContact`, `searchContact`, or exits on `EXIT`/EOF.
+- `Contact` encapsulates the five text fields (first, last, nickname, phone number, darkest secret) with simple setters/getters.
+- `PhoneBook` owns a circular array of 8 `Contact` objects plus two integers (`contactCount`, `nextIndex`). `addContact` overwrites the oldest entry when the storage is full.
+- `addContact(PhoneBook&)` interacts with the user, validates that every field is non-empty, populates a temporary `Contact`, and pushes it into the phone book.
+- `searchContact(PhoneBook&)` prints a formatted table (`std::setw` + truncation with a trailing dot) via `PhoneBook::displayContacts`.
+When the user enters a valid index, it prints the selected contact in detail.
+- `displayContacts` guards against empty books, prints a consistent header, then enumerates the stored contacts in insertion order, truncating per the subject (10 chars + `.` when longer).

 **Features:**
 - **ADD**: Add a new contact (stores up to 8 contacts, oldest gets replaced when full)